bernie-simon/stsci.distutils/README.txt

 in writing other hooks.
 Basically, it returns `True` if setup.py was run with a "display option" such as --version or --help.
 This can be used to prevent your hook from running in such cases.

+stsci.distutils.hooks.glob_data_files
+'''''''''''''''''''''''''''''''''''''
+A pre-command hook for the install_data command.
+Allows filename wildcards as understood by `glob.glob()` to be used in the data_files option.
+This hook must be used in order to have this functionality since it does not normally exist in distutils.

+This hook also ensures that data files are installed relative to the package path.  data_files shouldn't normally be installed this way, but the functionality is required for a few special cases.

 Commands